The Lost Highway

 Estate Licensing Moat

 Exclusive right-of-publicity licenses from Williams, Jennings, and Cline estates under Tennessee's Personal Rights Protection Act.
+Direct relationship with Sandbox Succession (Jason Owen), which manages Williams, Cline, Cash, Lynn, and Orbison estates.
+Jennings estate via WME Legends.
 Once locked, no competitor can tell these stories.
-Tim McGraw and Scott Siman have direct relationships with every estate.

 Real Historic Building